Royal Edward (1864 ship): Final voyage

 Captain Robert S. M'Cleave sailed Royal Edward from Sharpness on 20 April 1886 with a full cargo of bagged salt for Melbourne.
-She was first damaged by heavy gales in the South Atlantic at 29°S 18°E, which destroyed two boats, swept away all loose deck fittings and severly strained the vessel, causing leaks and water ingress from the deck.
+She was first damaged by heavy gales in the South Atlantic at 29°S 18°E, which destroyed two boats, swept away all loose deck fittings and severely strained the vessel, causing leaks and water ingress from the deck.
 Periodic pumping was then required to continue.
 When she was at 40°S 27°E around 30 June she encountered a hurricane force gale that severely damaged her, washing away the cabin.
 She also took on more water and the leaks increased.
 After three days of pumping the crew was exhausted when fortuitously the Norwegian barque Bellona came up and at great risk on 3 July rescued the crew, whom she delivered to Sydney on 12 August.
 When Royal Edward was abandoned she was in a sinking state.

 A subsequent formal inquiry found that Royal Edward had been sound when she left England, and not overloaded.
 It clearly exonerated the master for the decision to abandon her.